Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/01/my-detailed-experience-with-woocommerce-and-wordpress/index.md

 When this article launches, I _should_ have officially launched my big webshop project.
 A new website connecting _all_ my work, allowing you to buy escape rooms, quizzes, games, merchandise, and more.
 Hopefully a cozy home for the long-term future, which both gives me an outlet for everything I make _and_ allows me to earn an income.

 Launching such a large webshop obviously isn't a simple task.
 Multiple articles will release about the entire journey towards building it.
 Because _of course_ I had to pick a custom solution that I almost entirely _built from scratch_.
-Of course my hyperactive brain wanted to actually _know_ how all of it worked, and to code most of it myself, and to keep full freedom and ownershop over my store.
+Of course my hyperactive brain wanted to actually _know_ how all of it worked, and to code most of it myself, and to keep full freedom and ownership over my store.

 I did research and created a plan for about a week, then I started actually building this new website.
 I had already learned that it was impractical to attach a small webshop to every existing website of mine.
 Because of the way my hosting is set up, I had also already "accepted" that I simply _could not_ use any pre-made webshop solutions.